 During the summer of 2021 Homewood Marina, in partnership with Ingenity Electric, Superior Boat Repair & Sales, and Tahoe Fund installed the first electric boat charging station on Lake Tahoe along with a network of eFoil chargers.
 The addition of electric charging infrastructure brought the world’s first all-electric watersports boat to Lake Tahoe – the Nautique GS22E.

-Homewood High & Dry Marina has been a certified Clean Marina since 2007.
-That means that our staff is trained in best practices for preventing and cleaning up pollution that has the potential to contaminate our waterways.
+Homewood High & Dry Marina has been a certified Clean Marine since 2007 and was recertified in 2020.
+That means that our staff is trained in best practices for preventing and cleaning up pollution that has the potential to contaminate our waterways. .
+The Clean Marine Program is an excellent guide to BMPs that can be used throughout Marinas, and other waterfront facilities to keep boating waters clean and healthy.

 We’re proud to support Clean up the Lake in its efforts to remove trash from Lake Tahoe.
 In partnership with our sister property West Shore Cafe, we are providing buoy storage for the Clean up the Lake crew to use as a base as their dive team works to remove trash along the West Shore.
 This will allow the team to save time transporting boats and gear so they can focus more of their efforts on trash removal.

-You too can join the Eyes on the Lake program and help keep Lake Tahoe Blue.
+You too can join the Eyes on the Lake program and help Keep Tahoe Blue.